 Best food tracking app UK

-First we’re going to look at Lose it!, this app is a very in depth app when it comes to your tracking.
-What I mean by that is that it works very hard to track everything it can when it comes to health.
+First we’re going to look at Lose it!, this app is a very in depth app when it comes to your tracking – the app works very hard to track everything it can when it comes to health.
 We’re mainly looking at the food tracking, but it does also track your exercise levels, water intake and even your sleep levels.

 It should be noted you get most but not all of the functionality of the app with the free version.
 The free version lets you track all your meals but not snacks so if you’re looking for an all encompassing app then the paid version will be the way to go.

-First thing to mention is that the tracking side of the app is free and the paid version is essentially there to give you recipes and meal plans if you’re looking for an app to automate your eating and general calorie intake then this is a nice bonus you might want to consider.
+The first thing to mention is that the tracking side of the app is free, and the paid version is essentially there to give you recipes and meal plans.
+If you’re looking for an app to automate your eating and general calorie intake then this is a nice bonus you might want to consider.

 The great thing about this is that you can look at this when you get to your dinner and see exactly how many calories you have to work with and make sure you stick to your daily recommended amount.

 Often said to be the best food tracking app of them all, the name MyFitnessPal has become almost synonymous with tracking food.
 It has a massive index of different foods that you can easily add to your daily diet tracker, which does make it difficult to beat for the rest of the food tracking apps on the market.

 If you’re looking for a free food tracking app, then typically MyFitnessPal is going to be your best bet.
 Though there is a premium paid version of MyFitnessPal that you can use, the free version is actually pretty comprehensive and covers almost everything you need to get started with tracking your food.

 In conclusion the 3 apps are actually very similar, as with a lot of these apps the food tracking itself is kept very simple on purpose to make the worry of tracking calories as easy as possible.